 - And England’s Lionesses have led an unofficial campaign about period concerns whilst playing football, leading to a change in their uniform from white shorts to blue – white is just not practical during your period.

-Finally, we need to address the wider inequalities that contribute to the problem.
+Finally, we need to address the wider inequalities that contribute to period poverty.

 The wider inequalities that contribute to period poverty include the gender pay gap, the lack of affordable housing, and wage stagnation - all of which can make it harder for people who menstruate to afford menstrual products, forcing them to choose between paying rent, buying food or buying period products.
 On top of this, the stigma surrounding periods can make it difficult for people to access the support they need.
 These inequalities are interconnected and can have a devastating impact on those who are already marginalised and vulnerable.
 Addressing these issues requires a holistic approach that tackles the root causes of poverty and inequality.